Last Updated on: 17th July 2023, 04:02 pm

 A lack of vitamin A, often caused by an all-seed diet, is responsible for various respiratory problems.

 Vitamin A normalizes skin cells lining the respiratory tract.
 Without vitamin A, parrots develop abnormal skin cells, which can become infected by bacteria and microorganisms, leading to breathing problems.

 - Difficulty breathing.

 What Type of Seeds Do Parrots Eat?

 Here are some of the best seeds to feed parrots:

 Can Parrots Eat Pumpkin Seeds?

-While high in calories, pumpkin seeds provide many healthy vitamins and minerals, including iron, magnesium, and phosphorus.
+Pumpkin seeds are safe for parrots to eat alongside the pumpkin’s flesh.
+While high in calories, pumpkin seeds provide many healthy minerals, including iron, magnesium, and phosphorus.

-They’re also high in fiber and antioxidants that protect against diseases.
+They’re also high in fiber and antioxidants that protect against oxidative stress.
 Each ounce of kernels contains 7 grams of protein and 13 grams of fat.
-To make pumpkin seeds suitable for parrots:

-- Bake them for 40-45 minutes at 375 degrees and turn regularly.
+- Bake them for 40-45 minutes at 375 degrees and turn them regularly.